m3dwards/longmynd.org/content/sites/long-mynd.md

   **Spectators are NOT allowed on the field.
 However, friends and family are allowed, but are the responsibility of the pilot who must brief them accordingly, particularly with respect to keeping the landing areas clear.
 Ordinary tourists, with no links to the club, should be asked politely to leave the field.
 It is the responsibility of all pilots to police this, not just the committee!**

-  Skywings Article Feb 2021 by Steve Young – Definitive guide to top landing on the Long Mynd\
+  Skywings Article Feb 2021 by Steve Young – [Definitive guide to top landing on the Long Mynd](/img/long-mynd-top-landing-guide-skywings-article-steve-young.pdf)

-  Click to view/download article: [here](http://www.longmynd.org/wp-content/uploads/2022/09/Long-Mynd-Top-landing-guide-Skywings-Article-Steve-Young.pdf)

   **Take-offs and top landing**